 Registration is the act of signing up for classes in order to pay tuition and fees.
 (Students who register for classes must also pay for classes, typically on the same day.
 Students should verify that any financial aid or scholarships have been officially awarded before registering for classes.)

 Do I need an appointment for advising?

-Appointments are encouraged, but not required.
+Appointments are highly encouraged, but not required.
 We highly suggest that you contact your advisor via email to inquire about making an appointment.
-Email addresses for all advisors are located in the Academic Advisor Directory and in your MyCleveland account.
+Email addresses for all advisors are located on the Academic Advisor Directory and in your MyCleveland account.

 When should I contact my advisor?